90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 For anyone who worked irregular hours, the averaging method invented debts that had never existed.
 A person who earned $26,000 across a year, $20,000 of it during four months when they were off welfare and $6,000 spread thinly across the rest, would be flagged for “underdeclaring” fortnightly income during the months they were on payments.
 The algorithm did not see the difference between an annual average and a fortnightly reality.
 The system did not check.
 The debt was raised.

 People received letters demanding tens of thousands of dollars they did not owe.
 Debt collectors were engaged.
 Some recipients took out loans to pay debts that had been fabricated by the calculation.
 The Commonwealth sent threatening letters on behalf of the Department.
 The population most affected, people on Newstart, JobSeeker, single-parent payments, disability support, was the population least likely to know they had a right to dispute.
-The Royal Commission later found that the Department was aware of the link between debt notices and self-harm, and that the program continued.
+The Royal Commission later found that a wide range of officials were aware of the scheme’s illegality and inaccuracy, and so of its potential to harm vulnerable recipients, and that warnings were repeatedly disregarded while the program continued.

 On 11 June 2021, in Prygodicz v Commonwealth of Australia (No 2) [2021] FCA 634, Justice Bernard Murphy of the Federal Court approved a settlement of $112 million in cash payments to group members, on top of debt waivers and refunds already underway.
 In his judgment, Justice Murphy described the proceeding as having “exposed a shameful chapter in the administration of the Commonwealth social security system and a massive failure of public administration.”
 Across cash, waivers and refunds, the Government’s total cost of unwinding the scheme exceeded $1.8 billion.